justeattakeaway/bq-sql-antipattern-checker/README.md

 * Improve code quality.
 This project is primarily aimed at getting the information required and enabling teams to take actionable advice through it.
 Code can be made leaner & more efficient.
 If you can show that the changes done don't change the results we are happy to evaluate it and make the changes.
 * Currently it's tailored to BigQuery dialect but it can be used on other dialects as well.
 Check relevant section below.
 * New antipatterns.
 If you think there are critical things to check on BigQuery for optimisation and they can be added.
 * Improving existing antipatterns, if you spotted scenarios being missed out in the existing antipatterns.
+* For clarification of any questions and clarifications feel free to start a discussion.

 ## Requirements to Run On Your Environment
 * Python >= 3.10
 * Check requirements.txt for the other libraries you need to import